zaeemzadeh/IIT-bounds/README.md

 # Upper bounds for integrated information
-Implementation of the bounds and calculations discussed in:
+Implementation of the bounds and calculations presented in:

 Zaeemzadeh, Alireza, and Giulio Tononi.
 "Upper bounds for integrated information."
 (2023). [link](https://arxiv.org/pdf/2305.09826.pdf)